Renewable energy cooperative: Benefits

 RE cooperatives create projects wherein communities exhibit a high degree of ownership and control while benefitting from the outcomes.
 Civic participation in energy sourcing allows the community to work together to create a more sustainable society with independence from large energy companies.
 The decentralization allows for fairer pricing which helps reduce energy poverty and empowers local communities.
 By acting as both producers and consumers, citizens can profit by selling the energy generated and/or purchasing energy at a lower cost.
 These co-ops adjust consumer behaviors to reduce energy consumption and source their energy from renewable options.
 Decreasing fossil fuel usage by shifting to renewable energy sources can improve air quality and slow the changing climate which improves living conditions for the entire population.
 With citizens more involved in their energy sourcing, there is likely to be more participation in energy policy as well.
 There is increased transparency and trust that comes along with education and awareness of energy sourcing and efficiency.
+Pope Francis, in his 2015 encyclical letter Laudato si', refers to electricity cooperatives as "a simple example show[ing] that, while the existing world order proves powerless to assume its responsibilities, local individuals and groups can make a real difference".